microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 name.
 Methods with the same name on an interface must have unique signatures.
 Properties and Events cannot be overloaded

-WinRT supports overloading on parameter types but favors overloading on the number of input parameters – aka the method’s arity.
-This is done in order to support dynamic, weakly typed languages (aka JavaScript).
+xlang supports overloading on parameter types but favors overloading on the number of input parameters – aka the method’s arity.
+This is done in order to support dynamic, weakly typed languages (aka JavaScript & Python).

 When an interface has multiple methods of the same name and number of input parameters, exactly one of those methods must be marked as the default.
 Of all